mutfak/awesome-apple-weekly-news/README.md

 ### Related development for Apple products:

+- [UIViewPropertyAnimator comes with iOS 10] - Until iOS10, performing gesture-based and interruptible animations on iOS was a pain.
+UIViewPropertyAnimator lets you animate changes to views and dynamically modify your animations before they finish. :large_orange_diamond: :large_blue_diamond:

 - [Apple opens SiriKit](https://developer.apple.com/sirikit/) - Apple will be opening up Siri to third-party developers through an API, giving outside apps the ability to activate from Siri's voice commands. :large_orange_diamond: :large_blue_diamond:

 - [Swift 3.0 Preview 1 Released](https://swift.org/blog/swift-3-0-preview-1-released/) - Apple releases Developer Preview for Swift 3.0.
 This release includes 41 implemented proposals and Swift Package Manager.
 Also this relase is not backward compatible with Swift 2.2.1. :large_orange_diamond: